Ill-Typed Programs Don't Evaluate: A Constrained Type System

 \begin{definition} Suppose $M$ is closed and $\Gamma$ is a consistent top-level type environment with $\types \calM : \Gamma$. \begin{itemize} \item We say that $M$ is \emph{well-typed in} $\Gamma$ just if $\Gamma \types M : \okty$. \item We say that $M$ is \emph{ill-typed in} $\Gamma$ just if $\Gamma,\,M:\okty \types$. \end{itemize} \end{definition}

 The force of the qualifier \emph{consistent} is to require that the type constraints in a type environment are not contradictory.
 Several definitions are possible, and we use an adaptation of the syntactical definition given by \citet{eifrig-et-al-oopsla1995}.
-Since it is orthogonal to the two-sided aspect of the work, the definition has been relegated to \iftoggle{supplementary}{Appendix~\ref{apx:syntactic-soundness}}{the supplementary material}.
+Since it is orthogonal to the two-sided aspect of the work, the definition has been relegated to \iftoggle{supplementary}{Appendix~\ref{apx:syntactic-soundness}}{the long version of this paper \cite{ramsay2023illtyped}}.

 An appropriate formulation of \emph{progress} for two-sided systems must take into account a non-trivial subject on the left of the turnstile as well as the right.
 On the right, as usual, we have that terms can either make a step or are already values.
 However, in a typing $M:A$ on the left, it is possible that $M$ can make a step, already be stuck or even be a value.
 However, in the latter case, the value must not be in $A$.
 We can state this succinctly as follows: